appirio-tech/tc-site/README.md

 __packages__:  These are groups of files that work together
 __templates__:  An list of Wordpress templates that do now use the "default" package.

+Note that when creating a new package, it is *crucial* that it have a name field.
+Not to have one can break the build.

 #### Example: ####

 __Loading home page__: